ambitus/pyzkiln/README.md

 1. Build Manually using setup.py

 Download package ZIP file or clone.
-In z/OS system, navigate to root directory of pyzkiln package and issue the following command:
+In z/OS system, navigate to root directory of pyzkiln_core package and issue the following command:

     python3 setup.py sdist bdist_wheel